sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Start the option 'Enable real time insights from events'.

 Refresh the table using the 'refresh' button if needed.

 You should see the arrival of two messages of the alert being cleared.
-Both messages represent an email to a customer requesting an alert.
+Both messages represent an email to a client requesting an alert.

 Notice no more messages are being sent, dispite the number of device messages (without an error situation).

 ## Change the reference data so device registration changes are picked up

+### Change the content of the reference data table

 Keep the Stream Analytics job running!